Weather of 2010: March 6–20

 The American military officials closed Misawa Air Base on March 10, as a blizzard swept across northern Japan, dumping a record-setting 20 inches of snow on the base by mid-afternoon.
-A cyclone with snowstorms approached Kamchatka coast from the Sea of Okhotsk on the 13th and preceded to move inland by the 15th, after which the storms died out in Eastern and Central Kamchatka with no casualties.
+A cyclone with snowstorms approached Kamchatka coast from the Sea of Okhotsk on the 13th and moved inland by the 15th, after which the storms died out in Eastern and Central Kamchatka with no casualties.
 The Ust-Bolsheretsk, Petropavlovsk-Kamchatsky and Yelizovo districts of Kamchatka were badly hit by the high wind and snowfall.

 The fourth major winter storm to strike the East coast of the United States caused widespread flooding, severe beach erosion, and tree and structural damage from Virginia to Maine on the 13th.
 The storm killed at least nine people, and left over 1 million without electricity.
 After the storm, severe to record flooding occurred at the Pawtuxet River in Rhode Island and along the upper tributaries of the Mississippi River.

 On March 16, BBC Weather reported that areas of Portugal and Spain witnessed the highest recorded levels of precipitation, since World War II.

 Australia faced the worst flooding in 60 years as 134 people in the small rural town of Wanaaring, just south of the Queensland/New South Wales border, remains cut off on the 18th.
 The Paroo River peaked at 4.8 meters and broke its banks on the 17th.

-A major sandstorm Kano in northern Nigeria on the morning of March 19.
+A major sandstorm hit Kano in northern Nigeria on the morning of March 19.
 The whole federal state was filled with sandstorms.
 All flights into and out of the federal state were canceled amid softy fears.
 Similar events occurred over the border in the drought hit Niger.
 The Harmattan wind caused others in Mauritania.
 Rain fall had paradoxically gone down in the African Sahel region as it went up in most other parts of the World.

 March 21–24

 Cyclone Ului made landfall in southeastern Queensland on the 21st, producing heavy rains and flooding.

-After nearly a month of flooding in the Croatian Kosinj Valley has been the center of about 11 million Kuna/ (1,514,000 Euros) worth of damage in the region of Lika, Croat officials said on March 22.
+After nearly a month of flooding, the Croatian Kosinj Valley was the center of about 11 million Kuna (1,514,000 Euros) worth of damage in the region of Lika, Croat officials said on March 22.

 Heavy sandstorms hit Beijing between March 20 and 22.
 On March 23, a major storm sweeps of the lens west of the Bohai Sea and the Yellow Sea, and finally falls on the North Korea and South Korea.
 The Xinjiang, Shanxi, Shaanxi and Hebei regions were already faceing drought and sandstorms earlier this month.

 A major sandstorms hit both Mauritania, Senegal, the Gambia, Guinea Bissau, Guinea and inland Sierra Leone.
 Another gets southern Algeria, inland Mauritania, Mali and northern Côte d'Ivoire.

-A major hail storm hit Perth, Western Australia, more than 158,000 houses were blacked out at the height of the storm and estimates on the insurance damage are over a $1 billion.
+A major hail storm hit Perth, Western Australia, more than 158,000 houses were blacked out at the height of the storm and estimates on the insurance damage were over $1 billion.